Trending Topics

 Plan ahead

-Next year will be here soon enough for the next National Night Out, but there are other events that can help the police build community connections.
+While National Night Out is just around the corner, but there are other events that can help the police build community connections.
 Keep an eye out for opportunities for that personal interaction.

 Budgeting for connection opportunities may mean handout materials, offering overtime for event attendance, and providing mini-grants for worthy causes that can brand the department as involved in community building.

 Public relations and community policing are nothing new.
 What is fresh is the urgency of retaining support for the very basic function of preserving peace and reducing crime.
 No agency is immune from false perceptions of their work and purpose, which means seeking positive, personal interactions is an essential job for police leaders to line officers.
-Jumping on the National Night Out bandwagon is one of those opportunities.
+Participating in National Night Out is one of those opportunities.

 NEXT: Not your average citizen’s academy